denizyuret/Knet.jl/docs/src/tutorial.md

 the Andrej Karpathy blog.
 The model can be trained with different genres of text, and can be used to generate original text in the same style.

-We will use "The Complete Works of William Shakespeare" to train our model.
+We will use [The Complete Works of William Shakespeare](http://www.gutenberg.org/ebooks/100) to train our model.
 The `shakespeare()` function defined in `gutenberg.jl` downloads the book and splits the data into 5M chars for training and 0.5M chars for testing.